 EndNote is a bibliographic management program (for Mac or PC) that is ideally suited to the needs of postgraduate students and research staff preparing theses or manuscripts for publication.
-This software is supported by most Universities, Including UC.
-It allows users to create, import and format bibliographic references, images or application files, and saves retyping references.
-EndNote can be downloaded from the Library website, students and staff may also borrow the EndNote software on CD.
+This software is not free, but is supported by most Universities, It allows users to create, import and format bibliographic references, images or application files, and saves retyping references.

-These quick video tutorials https://community.mendeley.com/guides/videos will give you everything you need to get started utilizing Mendeley.
+Quick video tutorials at https://community.mendeley.com/guides/videos will give you everything you need to get started utilizing Mendeley.

 Papers is a software designed exclusively for the Mac.
 Papers allows to you to organise PDF files of scientific papers stored on your computer.
 With Papers you can create a personal library, use search engines, retrieve and archive PDFs, to read and study them from within Papers.

 RefWorks is a web-based referencing tool which enables users to create and organise their own personal database of references and citations, and to cite those references correctly in assignments or other documents.